NBISweden/workshop-reproducible-research/docs/repres_project.md

 !!! attention
     Remember to:

-    1. keep everything versioned controlled with `git`
+    1. Keep everything versioned controlled with `git`

-    2. add information to the `README` file so others know how to rerun the project
+    2. Add information to the `README` file so others know how to rerun the project

-    3. add required software to the conda `environment.yml` file
+    3. Add required software to the conda `environment.yml` file